 To remove glare, you must prevent light from reaching the screen.
-This can be accomplished in a variety of ways, most of which are determined by the location of your windows, the angles at which they strike your TV screen, and the resources available to you.
+It is possible to achieve this in various ways. most of which depend on the location of your windows, their angles and the resources available to you.

-As an aesthetic way to hide the light, you may use a privacy screen or a strategically positioned tree or hanging plant.
-There are numerous decorations and pieces of furniture that can be used to creatively shield your TV screen from light.
+An aesthetic way to hide the light is to use a privacy screen or a positioned tree or hanging plant.
+There are decorations and pieces of furniture that will shield your TV screen from light.
 The best part is that you will be constructing a one-of-a-kind living environment at the same time.

 8-Modify the lighting